walid-mashal/telecom-knowledge-base/README.md

 MSRN is a temporary telephone number assigned to a mobile station which roams into another numbering area (usually another country).

+### TAP (Transferred Account Procedure) Files

+TAP files are standardized data files used between mobile operators for international roaming billing.
+When you use your phone abroad, your visited network records your usage (calls, SMS, data).
+This data is packaged into a TAP file and sent to your home network for billing and settlement.

+### RAP (Returned Account Procedure) Files

+RAP files are used to dispute or correct TAP files.
+If the home network detects an error in a TAP file (e.g., wrong duration, duplicated record), it creates a RAP file and sends it back to the visited network.

 ## VLR (Visitor Location Register)

 VLR is a temporary database in mobile networks that stores subscriber information when a user is roaming.
 It works with the MSC to track the user's location, authenticate them, and help route calls and messages.
 The VLR gets data from the HLR and deletes it when the user leaves the area.

 ## MSC (Mobile Switching Center)